mabubakarriaz/TeamTreats/README.md

 This Packer configuration is designed to automate the creation of a minimal Alpine Linux virtual machine.
 The resulting virtual machine can be used for various purposes, including development, testing, and production environments.

+### **Build With Packer**

+    Initiate the Packer build process using the following command.
+You can omit the -force flag for the first-time creation of an image using the packer.json file.

+    ```packer build -force packer.json```

 ### Dependencies

 Before running the Packer build, ensure that the required Packer plugins are installed.
 You can install them using the following commands: